Summer Vegetable Soup

 Top view of a blender with vegetable and broth and a pot full of summer soup.

 • Taste and adjust the seasoning.
 Stir in basil and lemon juice to taste, and serve with a drizzle of olive oil, a generous sprinkle of parmesan cheese, and your favorite crusty bread.
+Sometimes we love to add a tablespoon of this gorgeous Genovese pesto, which packs a fresh basil flavor.
 Enjoy!

 Top view of a bowl full of summer soup served with grated parmesan and crusty bread.